khuy747/Digital-Hourglass-with-STM32F103C8T6/README.md

 # Digital Hourglass using STM32F103C8T6
-This is the project using the MPU6050 to control 2 8x8 LED Matrices Cascaded
+This is the project using the MPU6050 to control 2 8x8 LED Matrices Cascaded with State machine, Time-sliced task and Superloop

 ## Materials in this project
 **1.MCU** :STM32F103C8T6